 USB 3 mode

-Our wifi adapter chipsets and drivers are developed by Realtek.
+Some of our Wi-Fi chipsets and drivers are developed by Realtek.
 We prefer to package their official drivers while modifying as few of the available parameters as possible.
-For example, Realtek has chosen to disable USB 3 port mode by default for compatibility with some older systems, which sometimes results in lower wifi connection speeds.
+For example, Realtek has chosen to disable the USB 3 port mode by default for compatibility with some older systems, which sometimes results in lower Wi-Fi connection speeds.

 $ lsusb -t